 As we previously mentioned, employees often opt out of security practices because they’re cumbersome.
 To ease the burden, provide a work computer configured to follow best practices like:

 - MFA and SSO to access company accounts and applications

 - Only using the enterprise’s cloud-storage account to save and share work documents

 - Blocking access to unsafe apps and websites

 Giving employees laptops doesn’t mean spending more money, but instead spending smarter by shifting other overhead savings to cover equipment costs rather than spending even more to clean up a malware or ransomware attack.
-With fewer security incidents due to well-configured work computers, organisations will see more savings in the long-run and be able to focus on fewer events that need greater attention.
+With fewer security incidents due to well-configured work computers, organizations will see more savings in the long-run and be able to focus on fewer events that need greater attention.

-Although company-issued work computers will minimise some security gaps, employees still need to do their part.
+Although company-issued work computers will minimize some security gaps, employees still need to do their part.
 To reduce confusion, hold security awareness training and provide documented security protocols and best practices like updating home Wi-Fi passwords and avoiding public Wi-Fi.
 You can also run internal phishing tests to surface potential security gaps within your workforce.

 Remember, as threats and technology evolve, so should your remote work security strategy.
 Regularly validate the effectiveness of your current security tools, assess back up and disaster recovery plans, and continue providing security training for employees.